alo3599homebrew/Ndless/README.md

 Ndless for 5.4 r2025 BETA for TI-Nspire OS <= v5.3.0.564
 ===========================================

+This is not made by the Ndless team!
+I am not responsible for bricks!
 Installing Ndless on your calculator makes it possible to run assembly programs.

 Ndless combines an executable loader and utilities to open the TI-Nspire to third-party C and assembly development.